artyMh/live-list-test-excersise/README.md

 ## What could be better

 - Add better toast messages with usernames and items
-- Use enums in websockets events
+- Add handler for offline
 - Implement clean DTOs
 - Use `zod` for object schema validator (and possibly add it to `core`?) ?
   - https://github.com/mantinedev/mantine-form-zod-resolver/issues/2